biscuitgtaw/clearstatus/content/default/issues/2021-01-26-incident-0033-other-protest.md

 section: issue
 title: "Incident #0033 - Other - Protest"
 date: 2021-01-26T18:00:00.000Z
-status: in_progress
+status: resolved
 pinned: ""
 current_severity: maintenance
 max_severity: maintenance
-duration: 2h
+duration: ""
-resolved_on: ""
+resolved_on: 2021-01-26T20:43:50.454Z
 affected:
   - South Los Santos
   - Blaine County
 enableComments: false
 ---
-There has been a protest scheduled somewhere in the city by the public.
-The Fire Department is on city-wide stand-by for any incidents that may occur during the protest.
+There has been a protest scheduled within the city at Davis as well as in the County near the Alamo Sea.
+The fire department has reported a total of 4 incidents resulting from the protests, one of the incidents being a critical call.
+The fire department reports no deaths involving the protests and at least four injured.

+One of the incidents that have occurred during the protests can be found in detail here: <https://lsfd.live/issues/2021-01-26-incident-0034-department-response-fight-during-protest/>